-Deciding on the right retail execution solution for your store, regional and HQ teams can seem pretty daunting.
+Deciding on a retail execution strategy, and choosing the right retail execution solution for your store, regional and HQ teams can seem pretty daunting.

 At best, the right retail execution solution can improve customer experience, increase in-store conversion rate and ultimately grow revenue.

 At worst, the wrong solution can fill your store teams with dread and even prevent them from using it at all.

 Here are 5 things to look for when choosing a retail execution solution, along with a few questions to get you thinking.

 1) A user friendly app that makes store teams’ day-to-day jobs easier.

 - Check out the look and feel of the app.
 If you were a sales associate, would you enjoy using it?